37 documents you may encounter during your Employment Tribunal claim (and what they mean)

 A grievance letter is a complaint that you make to your employer under the employer's grievance procedure.
 This is often the first step taken by employees who are having a tough time at work.

-To quickly and effectively draft your formal grievance letter, use our grievance letter template.
+To quickly and effectively draft your formal grievance letter, use our Grievance Letter template

 2. Grievance appeal letter